appKODE/build-publish-plugin/README.md

 Several different tasks will be created for each build type and flavor.
 But the main ones are:
 1. `processBuildPublish<build_type>` (for example, `processBuildPublishDebug`) - prepare a changelog between 2 last tags,
-   send apk to Firebase App Distribution and send a changelog to Slack and/or Telegram (if configured)
+   send apk to Firebase App Distribution and send a changelog to Telegram (if configured)
-2. `sendChangelog<build_type>` (for example, `sendChangelogDebug`) - just prepare a changelog between 2 last tags and send it to Slack and/or Telegram (if configured)
+2. `sendChangelog<build_type>` (for example, `sendChangelogDebug`) - just prepare a changelog between 2 last tags and send it to Telegram (if configured)
+3. `slackDistributionUpload<build_type>` (for example, `slackDistributionUploadDebug`) - upload build artifacts to Slack with rich text changelog messages including user mentions and version information

 ## How to apply